Louie Louie: The Kinks (1964)

 The Kinks recorded "Louie Louie" on October 18, 1964.
-It was released in November on the Kinksize Session EP and on two 1965 US-only albums, Kinks-Size and Kinkdom.
+It was released in November 1964 in the UK on the Kinksize Session EP, reaching No. 1 on the Record Retailer EP chart.
+It was also released in 1965 on two US-only albums, Kinks-Size and Kinkdom, and on a French album, A Well Respected Man.
 Live 1960s versions were released on bootlegs The Kinks in Germany (1965), Kinky Paris (1965), Live in San Francisco (1969), Kriminal Kinks (1972), and The Kinks at the BBC (2012).

-The Kast Off Kinks continue to perform it live, occasionally joined by Ray Davies at the annual Kinks Konvention.
+The Kinks version re-entered the charts in 2015, reaching No. 19 on the UK singles chart based on sales, downloads and streaming.
+The Kast Off Kinks continue to perform it live, occasionally joined by original Kinks members.

 Sources vary on the impact of "Louie Louie" on the writing of "You Really Got Me" and "All Day and All of the Night".
-One writer called the two songs "sparse representations of a "Louie Louie" mentality", Another noted that the "You Really Got Me" riff is "unquestionably a guitar-based piece, [that] fundamentally differs from "Louie Louie" and other earlier riff pieces with which it sometimes is compared", while another succinctly calls it "a rewrite of the Kingsmen's 'Louie Louie'".
+One writer called the two songs "sparse representations of a 'Louie Louie' mentality", while another succinctly called the former "a rewrite of the Kingsmen's 'Louie Louie'".
 A 1965 letter to London's Record Mirror opined, "Besides completely copying the Kingsmen's vocal and instrumental style, The Kinks rose to fame with two watery twists of this classic...."
+An opposing opinion was voiced by a different author who noted that the "You Really Got Me" riff is "unquestionably a guitar-based piece, [that] fundamentally differs from "Louie Louie" and other earlier riff pieces with which it sometimes is compared".